naama-alon/S-ACORD/README.md

 # S-ACORd

-This repository contains the reference implementation for the paper "S-ACORD: Spectral Analysis of COral Reef Deformation" (Alon-Borissiouk et al.), presented at Eurographics 2025 and published in Computer Graphics Forum.
+This repository contains the reference implementation for the paper "S-ACORD: Spectral Analysis of COral Reef Deformation" (Alon-Borissiouk et al.), presented at Eurographics 2025 and published in Computer Graphics Forum (Volume44, Issue2, May 2025).

 ---